 The Enel Group has adopted the “Core&More” approach to reporting, creating a connected and structured system for Corporate Reporting that is intended for all stakeholders.
 Enel presents its economic, social, environmental and governance information with a concept that complies with specific regulations, reference recommendations and international best practices.

-The 2021 Sustainability Report is aimed at the Enel Group’s stakeholders with a view to providing evidence of the actions undertaken in relation to the Group’s sustainability targets and to respond to the legitimate expectations of all interested parties.
+The 2022 Sustainability Report is addressed to the stakeholders of the Enel Group with the aim of providing evidence of the actions taken with respect to the Group's sustainability goals and to respond to the legitimate expectations of all stakeholders.

 GRI Content Index